Zefile8/Format-Friends/README.md

 If you appreciate my work here, on Garbo format, or on Format Friends, you can support me on Ko-fi.
 _____
 Tools:
-- Format Friends installer.py: code for the installer modifying Edopro's configs.json file to add the banlists the user ticks and add the server to play them online.
+- Format Friends installer.py: program for the installer modifying Edopro's configs.json file to add the banlists the user ticks and add the server to play them online.
-- Banlist editors (use of symlink recommended to have all the necessary files in the same folder):

-update banlist.py: code to update a banlist based on the contents pulled from Edopro decklists.
+- Format Friends banlist updater beta.py: program to update a banlist based on the contents pulled from Edopro decklists.

-update mappings.py: code to grab new IDs from mappings.json from Edopro and automatically applying ID updates to a banlist.
-- Everchange.py: code to grab a banlist from a github raw page and edit it. currently used for everchanging format, but easily adaptable.
+- Everchange.py: program to grab a banlist from a github raw page and edit it. currently used for everchanging format, but easily adaptable.
 _____
 Also check:
 - https://formatfriendsygo.wixsite.com/formatfriendsygo